-BEGINNER BLUES LICKS & PHRASING DVDS LESSON MENU CONTENTS:
+MODERN & CLASSIC BLUES ROCK MASTERS DVDS LESSON MENU CONTENTS:

-This DVD set contains five DVDs and three Audio Jam Track CDs.
-Below is a listing of each disc and its menu.
+This DVD set contains seven DVDs and three Audio Jam Track CDs.
+Below is a listing of each DVD and listings of the lessons within each one.

-Insert the DVD into your player and the main menu screen appears.
-On the main menu screen music is playing and pictures are scrolling.
+As soon as you pop in any DVD the main menu screen appears and there will be music playing and pictures scrolling across the screen.
 On the left of the main menu screen written in white text are main menu items.
-To navigate through the DVD menus move the cursor to the left of any menu item to get the red dot to appear.
-Then click on the red dot to get to the submenu screen.
-At the submenu screen repeat the process of clicking on the red dot just to the left of any lesson title written in white text.
+To navigate through the DVD menus move the cursor to the left of any menu item, (written in white text), to get the black dot to appear.
+Then click on the black dot to get to the submenu screen.
+At the submenu screen repeat the process of clicking on the black dot just to the left of any lesson title written in white text.
 This will take you to the lesson.
 Keep repeating throughout all the DVDs - same protocol for all DVDs - enjoy!